AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/manage-projects/copy-project.md

 product-area: projects
 navigation-topic: manage-projects
 title: Copy a project
-description: (NOTE: LINKED TO THE PRODUCT IN THE COPY PROJECT BOX)
+description: "(NOTE: LINKED TO THE PRODUCT IN THE COPY PROJECT BOX)"
 ---

 # Copy a project